ELSA-FN

-The ‘Early versus Late Stopping of Antibiotics in Children with Cancer and High-risk Febrile Neutropenia’ (ELSA-FN) is the first embedded randomised controlled trial at Royal Children’s Hospital (RCH) and is part of the continuing effort to improve care for children with cancer.
+The ‘Early versus Late Stopping of Antibiotics in Children with Cancer and High-risk Febrile Neutropenia’ (ELSA-FN) is the first paediatric Electronic Medical Record (EMR) embedded randomised controlled trial in Australia and at The Royal Children’s Hospital (RCH).
+ELSA-FN is part of the continuing effort to improve care for children with cancer.

 The ELSA-FN trial is a Centre for Health Analytics initiative in collaboration with the Melbourne Children’s Trials Centre, the Murdoch Children’s Research Institute Infection Flagship research program, and the Royal Children’s Hospital Children’s Cancer Centre.

-Dr Gabrielle Haeusler– Principal Investigator
+Dr Gabrielle Haeusler – Principal Investigator

 Dr Coen Butters – Co-investigator